nzbin/unsliderjs/README.md

 - **activeClass** `'unslider-active'`

   What class should Unslider set to the active slides and navigation items?
 Use this if you want to match your CSS.

+- **swipe** `true`

+  Have swipe support?
+You can set this here with a boolean and always use initSwipe/destroySwipe later on.

+- **swipeThreshold** `0.2`

+  Ratio to trigger swipe to next/previous slide during long swipes.

 ## Methods